abjer/sds/src/content/page/practical.md

 ### Possible data sources

-Students in previous years of Social Data Science have used a large variety of data sources including.
+Students in previous years of Social Data Science have used a large variety of data sources including:

 - news on [DR](dr.dk) (Danish Broadcasting Company) and the Danish newspaper Information
 - price of cars for sales on [bilbasen](bilbasen.dk)